OnlyUnknown/portfolio-mobile-first/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-> Give credit to everyone who inspired your codebase.

-I would like to thank...
+I would like to thank Microverse...

 <p align="right">(<a href="#readme-top">back to top</a>)</p>